BertrandBordage/django-terms/README.rst

 ----------

 A middleware is available to automatically add links on all your website.
-It is not recommended to use it in production because it is less predictable.
+It is not recommended to use it in production because it parses and rebuilds whole pages, which can be an overkill in most cases (even though django-terms has excellent performances).

-But since it only requires one line of code, it is a perfect way to start using django-terms.
+It is also perfect for development: it never fails silently, unlike filters (see `Exceptions`_ for more details).

 #.
 Add ``'terms.middleware.TermsMiddleware',``
    to your ``MIDDLEWARE_CLASSES``